Personal Injury

 • The statute of limitations for personal injury claims may be extended for minors, delaying the legal deadline to file a claim.

-Because minors cannot legally negotiate or accept settlements, courts intervene to ensure that any agreement serves the child’s best interest.
+Because minors cannot legally negotiate or accept settlements, courts intervene to ensure that any agreement serves the child’s best interests.
 Additionally, liability laws may differ when assessing a minor’s role in an accident, which can affect compensation eligibility.
 Understanding the role of parents and guardians in these claims is essential to navigating the legal process effectively.

 Parental & Guardian Roles in a Minor’s Injury Claim